Schaumburg Medical Malpractice Lawyer

-St. Alexius Medical Center serves the needs of Hoffman Estates, Schaumburg and South Barrington and is a designated level two trauma center with approval to provide emergency pediatric care.
+St. Alexius Medical Center serves the needs of Hoffman Estates, Schaumburg, and South Barrington and is a designated level two trauma center with approval to provide emergency pediatric care.
 It is also a designated level three perinatal care facility.
-St. Alexius excels in the areas of perinatal care, maternal and infant care and the treatment of patients requiring hip replacements.
+St. Alexius excels in perinatal care, maternal and infant care, and treating patients requiring hip replacements.

-18.1% of patients suffering from pneumonia, 23.3% of congestive heart failure patients and 18% of those who suffered a heart attack were readmitted within thirty days of release.
-To highlight the need to make sure patients are truly ready to leave prior to discharge, only about 60% of the patients readmitted to this facility survive - and this is considered an excellent survival rate compared to other hospitals.Northwest Community Hospital
+About 18.1% of patients suffering from pneumonia, 23.3% of congestive heart failure patients, and 18% of those who suffered a heart attack were readmitted within thirty days of release.
+To highlight the need to make sure patients are truly ready to leave before discharge, only about 60% of the patients readmitted to this facility survive - and this is considered an excellent survival rate compared to other hospitals.

 800 West Central Road

 Arlington Heights, IL 60005